baidu/san-website/source/_posts/en/tutorial/data-method.md

 Array Methods
 ------

-We provide a number of methods for `Array` manipulation.
-All of them take the same name as the corresponding JavaScript `Array` methods except **remove**.
+We provide a number of methods for array manipulation.
+All of them take the same name as the `Array.prototype` except **remove**.
 Hope it helps to memorize!

 `Note`: Use `.set()` method to modify an Array element.
 Actually whenever you want a JavaScript `=` assignment, you'll need the `.set()` method.